The Québec maritime Blog

 I also remember how happy and proud the snowmobilers of the Chaleur Bay area were to show me the superb network of trails they’ve developed and continue to maintain with the utmost dedication, so that snowmobilers like us can access the natural treasures that surround them.

-However, and I’m not just saying this, my favourite part of snowmobiling in Bas-Saint-Laurent and Gaspésie has always been meeting the passionate people who live therein these regions.
+However, and I’m not just saying this, my favourite part of snowmobiling in Bas-Saint-Laurent and Gaspésie has always been meeting the passionate people who live in these regions.
 You’ll tell me that people are welcoming throughout the province of Québec, which is true.
 But those who live in these two regions have inherited a rich and difficult history, giving them an outlook that’s all their own and pleasantly different from the rest of Québec.
 Their communities have also been enriched by many young and idealistic entrepreneurs who are making the most of every aspect of these regions.
 These people, who embraces winter and the immensity of these landscapes, are the best ambassadors for welcoming hundreds of snowmobilers in the towns of Rivière-du-Loup, Rimouski, Matane, etc. every year.
 I can assure you that whether you arrive in the Témiscouata or Matane areas, in Pohénégamook, Dégelis, La Trinité-des-Monts, La Martre, Pabos, Carleton-sur-Mer or Causapscal, you’ll be welcomed like family.
 And then you’ll do what so many others do… you’ll keep coming back year after year for more!

 *Throughout the province of Québec, Trans-Québec trails are marked with blue signs while regional trails are marked with green ones and local trails with orange ones.